ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 #### Example

-*some might use the `kid` parameter to point to a particular entry in a database, or even the name of a file.
+*some might use the `kid` parameter to point to a particular entry in a database or even the name of a file.

 ```bash
 # For example if